 Know-how disparities between the supplier and client; this is often compensated on the demand side by consultants (engineering firms).

 Fulfilment of the order occurs when the industrial equipment is distributed.
-This includes order generation, transmission and placement followed by information, delivery methods, inventory scheduling, production planning, forwarding documents, order picking, selection of transport modes and invoicing.
+This includes order generation, transmission and placement followed by information, delivery methods, inventory scheduling, production planning, document forwarding, order picking, selection of transport modes and invoicing.